 Most EV owners choose to charge their vehicles at home overnight and once you get used to this it’s just like plugging in your smart phone or laptop.
 The batteries that power these vehicles are designed to hold their charge for longer so they often don’t need to be charged every night.
-And depending on the make and model, it can provide a driving range of up to 200 miles.
+And depending on the make and model, most new EVs can now provide a driving range of over 200 miles.

 The other option for EV owners is to charge their vehicle at a public charging station and there are thousands of these throughout the UK.
 These charging stations often offer rapid charging units which are capable of charging your electric car to near capacity in about half an hour.
-Its now easier than ever to find a charging station for your electric car and the network is growing every day too.
+Its now easier than ever to find a charging station for your electric car and the network is growing every day too with over 500 new charge point connectors added to Zap Map every month.

 Types of charging points